 Make these dairy free

-If you choose, you can make these scones dairy free also.
+If you choose, you can make these cinnamon apple scones dairy free also.
 Just substitute equal amounts of stick dairy free butter substitute, which is also gluten free.
 For the creamer or milk substitute with a thick gluten free almond milk or coconut creamer.

 Scones for breakfast with tea or coffee